-Mental health problems affect one in four of us, yet many people can feel isolated, ashamed and worthless because of this.
+Mental health problems affect one in four of us, yet it can lead to many people feeling isolated, ashamed and worthless.
 Time to Talk Day encourages everyone to be more open about mental health, to talk, to listen, to improve lives.
 Every conversation brings us a step closer to ending the feelings that too many of us experience.
 Poor mental health can affect anyone, of any age, gender or background.